Lewis Carroll and the Red Hot Potato: a graph theoretic approach to a linear algebraic identity: Proof that is a sign-reversing involution

+\textbf{Case 2:} Now suppose that our original pair of graphs $\{F,R\}$ is in $S_2$.
+If we end with $\{C,D\}\in S_1$, then we must have ended by moving the edge out of $1$ so that the edges out of nodes $1$ and $2$ end up in the same graph.
+Thus we must have finished the crabwalk by going backwards along the edge $e_2$ out of $1$.
+When we apply $\phi_1$ again, since the edges out of $1$ and $2$ are in the same graph, we begin by traveling forwards along the edge out of $1$.
+Since we begin by traveling the opposite direction along the last edge moved, the entire sequence will be the same by construction, and so $\phi_1$ is an involution.

+Finally, let us suppose that $\{F,R\}\in S_2$ and $\{C,D\}\in S_2$.
+Then we must have finished by going forwards along an edge $e_3$ going into $1$ or into $2$ in $F$, since going backwards along the edge out of $1$ in $R$ would result in $\{C,D\}\in S_1$, and there is no edge out of $2$ in $R$ to move backwards along.
+Thus we want to show that when we apply $\phi_1$ to $\{C,D\}$, we begin by moving backwards along the last edge $e_3$ that we moved from $F$ to $R$.
+Since $\{C,D\}\in S_2$, we already know we will start by traveling backwards, so this stipulation is met.
+By Lemma \ref{path}, $e_3$ is part of the path starting at $1$.
+Thus when we apply $\phi_1$ to $\{C,D\}$ the first edge we move along will be backwards along $e_3$.
+Again, by construction, since we start by moving in the opposite direction along the last edge moved, the sequence of edges will be the same, so $\phi_1$ is an involution. \end{proof}

-\begin{lemma} If the crabwalk ends in graph $A$, then the parity of cycles remains the same after applying $\phi_1$.
+\begin{lemma} If the crabwalk ends in graph $A$, then the parity of cycles (whether there are an odd or even number of cycles) remains the same after applying $\phi_1$.
 If the crabwalk ends in graph $B$, then the parity of cycles changes after applying $\phi_1$. \end{lemma}

-\begin{proof} We claim that each time we switch from dark to light red (or vice versa) in the crabwalk, the parity of the cycles changes.
-Then if we end in $A$, we have switched shades an even number of times, so the parity is the same after applying $\phi_1$.
+\begin{proof} We claim that each time we switch shades in the crabwalk (that is to say we change from moving along edges in $F$ to edges in $R$ or vice versa), the parity of the cycles changes.
+We always begin the crabwalk in $A$, so if we end in $A$, we have switched shades an even number of times, so the parity is the same after applying $\phi_1$.
 If we end in $B$, we have switched shades an odd number of times, so the parity has changed after applying $\phi_1$.